Awards, Prizes and Rankings

 Faculty of Law, Humanities and the Arts

-- The best in Australia for Law and Paralegal Studies
+- The best in NSW/ACT for Law and Paralegal Studies

-- The best in NSW/ACT for Creative Arts
+- The best in NSW/ACT for Humanities, Culture & Social Sciences

 One of the ways we celebrate the achievements of our students is to showcase them at our annual Awards Ceremonies.
 Academic excellence is recognised with awards offered by the Faculty and by a number of sponsors during these events.
 It reflects the ongoing good will of our sponsors as well as the Faculty’s growth in students and outstanding quality over recent years.